 Feb.
 2 to 8

-Chinese Lunar New Year, a big time for family reunion.
+Chinese Lunar New Year, is a big time for family reunions.

 Family reunion dinner; Spring Festival galas; fireworks shows; visiting relatives & friends; traditional custom shows.